apache/pekko/docs/src/main/paradox/additional/packaging.md

 ---
-project.description: How to package a Apache Pekko application for deployment.
+project.description: How to package an Apache Pekko application for deployment.
 ---
 # Packaging